bianyuanop/epay_frontend/README.md

 After hosting an internet identity canister, substitute the canister id at [here](https://github.com/bianyuanop/epay_frontend/blob/main/vite.config.ts#L37) to the id you just obtained.

-Then at the `src/info.ts` file, change the `MANAGER` and `USER` canister principals you deployed in the backend.
+Then at the `src/info.ts` file, change the `MANAGER` and `USER` canister principals to the canisters you deployed in the [backend](https://github.com/bianyuanop/ePay).

 To install dependencies